piomin/sample-spring-microservices/readme.md

-## Exposing microservices on REST Protocol Buffers
+## Part 1: Creating microservice using Spring Cloud, Eureka and Zuul.

-Detailed description can be found here: [Exposing Microservices over REST Protocol Buffers](https://piotrminkowski.wordpress.com/2017/06/05/exposing-microservices-over-rest-protocol-buffers/)
+Detailed description can be found here: [Part 1: Creating microservice using Spring Cloud, Eureka and Zuul](https://piotrminkowski.wordpress.com/2017/02/05/part-1-creating-microservice-using-spring-cloud-eureka-and-zuul/)